Looking for passive income ideas to pad out your wallet and give you more free time?

 The first part of this process is to come up with an idea.
 Start by looking at the apps and programs you use every day—do they fall short in any way?
 Is there something you wish they did that they don’t do?

 You can also turn to Reddit, Quora, and other forums where people are likely to voice their opinions about an app or product that they want but don’t have.
 This can be a great way to get inspiration for something original that has market viability.

 Finally, check out websites like Side Projectors and Product Hunt to get inspiration from people who are already tapping into this passive income stream.

 After that, start building the app on your own or with the help of a developer.
 You’ll need to run it through testing with your target audience, and of course do some promotional work once it’s live.

 Choose the best passive income streams for you

 Of course, as with all things in life, there is no one right or wrong path for everyone.

-Deciding how to make passive income should depend on your goals, timeline, how much you want to earn, and how much time you have to invest.
+Deciding how to make passive income should depend on your goals, timeline, how much you want to earn, and how much time or capital you have to invest.

 Keep in mind, learning how to make passive income isn’t the only way to make money online.
-If you’re interested in learning about other ways to generate income from the Internet, you’ll definitely want to bookmark this hub.
+If you’re interested in learning about other ways to generate income from the internet, you’ll definitely want to check out this article as well.